zackforbing/ruby-submissions/1510/module_4_assignments/gametime/slota-paige/submission_form.markdown

 ### Please feel free to ask any other questions or make any other statements below!
 - We set out to make a version of Space Invaders that was as close as possible to the original.
 I think we accomplished that, while both learning a lot about JavaScript and how to write good oo code.
+- We still don't feel super confident about testing in JavaScript and would have like to have done better on that.

 -----